debkbanerji/angular-firebase-initializer/templates/README.md

 You will also need to enable Google authentication.
 You can also alter the code if you want to use another sign in provider.
 Note that if you are running the application anywhere other than `localhost` you will need to allow login from other URLS through the Firebase Console.

-Then create `src/app/config/firebase-config.ts` and fill it out according to the credentials taken from the Firebase console.
+Then fill out `src/app/config/firebase-config.ts` according to the credentials taken from the Firebase console.
 You can get the config object by clicking "Add Firebase to your web app"

 The contents of the file should look similar to this:
 ```